MatthiasLienhard/opencat_micropython/README.md

 Here you see the first steps it made: https://www.youtube.com/watch?v=MNgKbt5TRXs

 This project is in a very early state.
+There are some issues with the power of the motor.
+In theory, the motions work quite nicely, and there is high flexibility due to the parameterization (see simulator).
 I did not look at the original opencat firmware, so pinout is probably different.
 Servo ids: FLS, FLK, BLS, BLK, FRS, FRK, BRS, BRK, T, HY, HP
 - F: front leg
 - B: back (hind) leg